networking101/microcorruption/Chernobyl/README.md

 Uh oh.
 We caused the program to abort.
 It seemed to thing the heap was exhausted.
 This should only happen when trying to allocate a new block of memory.
 Let's backtrace and see where the error happened.

 The error happended on the first call to malloc in rehash (address 0x490a).
 It looks like the malloc function will move along the linked list of blocks on the heap to check for unallocated regions large enough to allocate the needed size.
 If any of the next pointers point to a lower address, the program throws an error.
 Fortunately the malloc function doesn't check backwards using the previous nodes of the linked list.
 This is easy to fix.
 We just need to maintain the integrity of the forward linked list chain.
-It looks like this value was 0x50fc before we overwrote it.
+It looks like the value was 0x50fc before we overwrote it.
 Lets add it to our exploit.
 The exploit now looks like this:

 ```
 new AAAAAAAAAAAAAAAA 0